Challenges You May Encounter in Building A, D, K, A and R

 Understand the driving and restraining forces of each ADKAR element

 Kurt Lewin introduced his notion of force field analysis, including driving and restraining forces, in his seminal work regarding social psychology.
 These forces apply to ADKAR as well.
 For example, there are driving forces on Awareness and restraining forces on Awareness.
-If you understand these forces, you will be able to influence them to move a change forward.
-The first half of ADKAR: A Model for Change presents the driving and restraining forces of each of the ADKAR elements. -
+If you understand these forces, you will be able to influence them to move a change forward. -

 Use the right tools to build each ADKAR element

 You cannot train Awareness, and you cannot communicate Knowledge.
-With ADKAR as your framework, you will be more equipped to use the right tools at the right times in managing the people side of change.
-The second half of ADKAR: A Model for Change presents action steps for each of the ADKAR elements. -
+With ADKAR as your framework, you will be more equipped to use the right tools at the right times when managing the people side of change. -

 Remember, ADKAR is a model for individual change

 Although we can talk about patterns related to ADKAR, in the end it is an individual who experiences change and the challenges they face will be individual.
-This is why leading organizations are teaching their people valued the Prosci ADKAR Model, so they can be more effective in one-on-one interactions with their employees.
+This is why leading organizations are teaching their people to apply the Prosci ADKAR Model: so they can be more effective in one-on-one interactions with their employees.